 Take tests—like Harvard’s Implicit Association Test—to figure out which of your individual perceptions are most likely to be governed by unconscious biases.
 Armed with that information, you can take proactive steps to address them on a personal basis.

-3. Figure out where biases are most likely to affect your organization.
+3. Figure out where biases are likely to affect your company.

 Biases tend to affect who gets hired, who gets promoted, who gets raises and who gets what kind of work, among other things.
 By knowing where bias is most likely to creep in, you can take steps to ensure that biases are considered when important decisions are made in those areas.

 4. Modernize your approach to hiring.

 In order to make sure that unconscious biases don’t adversely impact your hiring decisions, you may need to make some big changes.
 For example, studies show that the wording in job descriptions, can discourage women from applying for certain positions.
 Rework job descriptions so you’re able to draw from a wider pool of applicants.
 You may also want to try judging candidates “blindly,” i.e., not looking at anyone’s name or gender and instead hiring on merit alone.
 Additionally, consider giving candidates sample assignments to see what their work contributions might look like.
 Finally, standardize the interview process, as unstructured interviews tend to lead to bad hiring decisions.

 5. Let data inform your decisions.

 If your company’s upper management echelons are only staffed by white men, unconscious biases are determining which employees are promoted.
 Make it a priority to diversify your management team so that more voices and backgrounds are represented.

 If your goal is to hire a diverse staff, make sure that there’s diversity among the group of people tasked with hiring new employees.
 Otherwise, you may continue hiring the same kinds of homogenous workers — despite your best intentions.